Parrows/Parrows/paper/content/response.md

 >
 > As I said above, Section 5 doesn't really explain how Futures fix the
 > problem.

+XXXXXXXXXXXXXX

 >
 > ### Page 17
 >
 > Fig 17, caption: "Other than" => "Unlike"

+Fixed.

 >
 > ### Page 18
 >
 > second last line: remove the final "the"

+Fixed.

 >
 > ### Page 19
 >
 > first line: remove "when"

+Fixed.

 >
 > ### Page 20
 >
 > paragraph 3: "probably": do some benchmarks?

+This was more of an speculation on what is the better in the API than a solid performance claim.
+We adjusted the wording correspondingly.

 >
 > last line: "send" => "sent"

+Fixed.

 >
 > ### Page 22
 >